kentophoang/Doancuoiky_nhomrd/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## 📬 Contact
-For any questions, issues, or feedback, please contact us at [your-email@example.com](mailto:your-email@example.com).
+For any questions, issues, or feedback, please contact us at sincos2310@gmail.com.

 ## 💖 Thanks Message
 We appreciate your interest in our e-commerce website project.
 This project is designed to provide a comprehensive and scalable solution for online stores.
 We hope you find it useful and enjoyable to work with.
-This is written by [readme.ai](https://readme-generator-phi.vercel.app/)